rcliftonharvey/dspfilters4juce/README.md

 filter.process(&buffer,getSampleRate(),filterFreq);
 ```

-No more for loops, no more filter counting, no more temporary float arrays.
+No more *for* loops, no more filter counting, no more temporary float arrays.<br>
 What more can you wish for? :)

 -------------------------------------------------------------------------------------------------------